-The founder of the New York Bariatric Group and one of New York’s leading laparoscopic weight loss surgeon, Dr. Shawn Garber helped conduct a survey of nearly 2,000 men and women across the country.
-The study learned of each person’s perspective on commercial weight-loss programs versus surgical weight loss procedures.
+The New York Bariatric Group conducted a survey of nearly 2,000 men and women across the country to analyze the general consensus and perspective on commercial weight-loss programs versus surgical weight-loss procedures.

-The New York Bariatric Group survey asked participants to share their thoughts on the effectiveness and safety of bariatric surgery.
-They compared these thoughts to the success rate of commercial diet programs.
-Ultimately, the study has found that there is a huge lack of understanding about weight loss surgery successes and the proven results patients experience after surgery.
+Participants were asked to share their thoughts on the effectiveness and safety of bariatric surgery.
+The team compared these thoughts to the success rate of commercial diet programs.
+Ultimately, the study found that there is a huge lack of understanding about weight loss surgery successes and the proven results patients experience after surgery.

-The New England Journal of Medicine found that bariatric surgery is safe and effective.
-Dr. Garber believes that these survey results will better educate Americans on the misconceptions about commercial dieting versus weight loss surgery.
+The founder of the New York Bariatric Group and one of New York’s leading laparoscopic weight loss surgeons, Dr. Shawn Garber believes that these survey results will better educate Americans on the misconceptions about commercial dieting versus weight loss surgery.

 “There is a common belief that diets work long-term, when in fact, 95% of the time, they do not work for those who suffer from obesity,” Garber concluded.